Olivia Shan

 English Section Executive Editor

-Catherine Hall holds a Bachelor’s degree in English literature from McGill University and is now pursuing a Master’s in Fantasy Literature at the University of Glasgow.
+Catherine Hall (she/her) holds a Master’s in Fantasy Literature from the University of Glasgow, specializing in J.R.R.
+Tolkien and Fan Studies.
 Her love of fantasy and science fiction began when she read Tolkien’s The Lord of the Rings as a child.
-To this day, Tolkien remains her favourite author and she is particularly interested in his work and its connection to Old English literature.
+To this day, he remains her favourite author, and she is particularly interested in his work and its connection to Old English literature.
+When she is not busy with her research, you can find her snuggled up with a good book and a large cup of tea.

 Fred Azeredo